 We may request evidence that your business meets the requirements of a small or micro business before we can process your claim.

-To qualify for this grant your business must not be registered for Business Rates.
+To qualify for the small and micro businesses grant your business must not be registered for Business Rates.
 This means that the place you run your business from doesn't fall into the Business Rates system - such as a market stall or a space within premises where someone else is liable for the Business Rates.

-If your business should be registered for Business Rates, or if it is registered but you don't have a charge to pay, you are not entitled to claim this grant.
+If your business should be registered for Business Rates, or if it is registered but you don't have a charge to pay, you mays till qualify as a supply chain business.

 If you are no longer entitled